echebbi/eclipse-discord-integration/README.md

 ## Work in Progress

 **Disclaimer**: The work is still in progress and the plug-in is not available yet.
 The code will also be refactored and the API is likely to change.

+## Thanks

+- [PSNRigner](https://github.com/PSNRigner) for [its Java implementation](https://github.com/PSNRigner/discord-rpc-java) of Discord RPC.
+- [Lorenzo Bettini](https://github.com/LorenzoBettini) for his explanations on [how to publish a p2 composite repository on Bintray](http://www.lorenzobettini.it/2016/02/publish-an-eclipse-p2-composite-repository-on-bintray/).